Jay-DeeDaniels/JAYDAN25099_PTO2505_GroupA_Jay-Dee-Daniels_CDV01_Career_Goals_Reflection/README.md

     - List the industries or roles you have researched.
     - Note any particular areas that piqued your interest.

+    * E-commerce (Building and maintaining online stores and shopping platforms).
+      Media (Developing websites for news outlets, streaming services and other media companies).
+      Entertainment (Building websites for movie studios, game developers, and other entertainment companies).
+      Finance (Developing financial websites, online banking platforms, and investment tools).
+      Technology (Developing websites and web applications for tech companies).
+    * Devoloping websites and web applications for tech companies really piqued my interst.
+      Building websites for movie studios and game developers is another area that really stood out to me.

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
     - Identify any gaps or areas for further exploration.

+    * Collaboration and Communication (Working with designers, project managers and other developers to achieve project goals).
+      I enjoy building and maintaining websites and exploring new code and struggling with new code and finally getting an answer.
+It is so satisfying.
+    * AI is one of the areas I believe we as developers need to learn how to incorporate into our coding process.
+Or get left behind.

 ### Part 3: SMART Career Goals